iTwin/bis-schemas/docs/schema-cmap-class-style-guide.md

 - In bigger cmaps placing inheritance/relationship arrows might be difficult as the line might extend long distances or cut through other classes.
-In such cases one could use the following marking: have a single definition for the class and then place arrows to new concepts containing only the name of the referenced class.
+In such cases one could use the following marking: have a single definition for the class and then place arrows to new nodes containing only the name of the referenced class.

 ![Situational](.\cmap-example\media\class\situational-gaps.png)